 This hasn't always been the case.
 As recently as 2011, no states allowed electronic proof of insurance.
-Today, 48 states allow drivers to show proof of insurance on their phones, according to the Property Casualty Insurers Association of America.
+Today, all 50 states and Washington, D.C., allow drivers to show proof of insurance on their phones, according to the Property Casualty Insurers Association of America.

 The states without laws